smartsentry/BleLibrary/README.md

 # BleLibrary
-General Purpose BLE Library for Android Studio
+General Purpose BLE Library for Android Studio<br/>
+Use the main branch<br/>